What’s up everybody? I’m looking a little homeless here. Got my beard on. It’s Sunday afternoon, so, obviously, I hadn’t shaved in a few days.

 What I would say is somewhere north of four stars.
 Now, keep in mind, you’re not going to have a property manager with five stars, very few of them.

 Read the content of the reviews.
 And I’m looking at my notes over here.
-Are tenants complaining about the refund check or is there something to the review?
+Are residents complaining about the refund check or is there something to the review?

-So this is where, you know, if a tenant’s like, “Well they didn’t give me all their money back,” and have a disagreement with us.
+So this is where, you know, if a resident’s like, “Well they didn’t give me all their money back,” and have a disagreement with us.

 Well, that happens a lot.
 Okay?
 So you need to know that that’s very normal.
 You need to know that typically that’s us looking out for our clients who are the owners.